Test in a live environment

 IronPDF makes it a piece of cake for developers to edit PDF pages, and fulfill all their other PDF-related requirements.
 For those wondering how it can be done, below is a simple example using Visual Studio.

 First of all, open Visual Studio and go to Tools.
-Then, extend NuGet Package manager and click on the second option as shown in the image below.
+Then, extend the NuGet Package manager and click on the second option as shown in the image below.

 Next, a NuGet solution window will appear.
-In this window, go to Browse, search for IronPDF and install it.
+In this window, go to Browse, search for IronPDF, and install it.

 Once IronPDF is installed, you can then edit PDFs with simple code.
 Below are a few examples.